...

 The first documented use of the phrase “quid pro quo” in English appears in a translation of a treatise by Erasmus.
 In this context, it refers to apothecaries substituting one drug for another.

 Apothecaries were the pharmacists of the day, and they prepared and dispensed medicines to patients.
-However, they often needed access to the same quality ingredients as modern pharmacists.
+However, they often needed access to the ingredients as modern pharmacists.
 They may have had to improvise when filling prescriptions.
 This could lead to quid pro quo substitutions, where the apothecary would substitute a different drug for the prescribed one.

 There are a few reasons why apothecaries might use quid pro quo substitutions.
 One reason is that they may have been trying to save money.
 Another reason is that they may have believed the substitute drug was as effective as the prescribed one.
 However, quid pro quo substitutions could also be dangerous, as they could lead to patients receiving the wrong medication.

-B. Ferdinand and Isabella Finance Columbus’s Voyage
+Ferdinand and Isabella Finance Columbus’s Voyage

 In the 16th Century, Ferdinand of Spain and Isabella of Castile offered to finance Christopher Columbus’s voyage to the Americas in exchange for Columbus’s promise to return with riches and new lands.
 This is a classic example of a quid pro quo exchange, in which one party offers something of value to another party in exchange for something else.